To the World & Beyond: Critical reception

+Year-end lists

 Release and promotion

 The album standard edition was released on December 4, 2021.

 A Journey to the World & Beyond (Uhuru Space Force) Virtual Concert was released an hour before the album release.

 "Ubomi Abumanga" featuring South African singer Msaki was released as second single and accompanying music video on May 28, 2020.

 "Never Never" featuring South African singer Nobuhle was released as third single on December 3, 2021.